alxshelepenok/lumen/content/posts/fleek-leak-03.md

 Issue number three of the Fleek Leak is landing ⚡, coming back after back-to-back release weeks!

-A few weeks later we’re counting **sites deployed with Fleek in the hundreds**, and we are preparing ourselves for our next big releases: **custom domains, and the SDK!** Let’s do a recap of what’s next, and some alpha on our SDK.
+A few weeks later we’re counting **sites deployed with Fleek in the hundreds**, and we are preparing for some of our releases: **custom domains, and the SDK!** Let’s do a recap of what’s next, and some alpha on our SDK.

 ## So, What Are We Building? ⚡️